Skip to main content

 Goal: Minimize leftover food waste from campus events.

-Sign-Up: People who sign up for notifications can come to an event hosted on Bentley campus must register.
-You will then receive alerts via email and text is optional when leftover food is available.
+Sign-Up: People must sign up for notifications ahead of time and agree to follow food safety guidelines.
+Once you sign up, you will then receive alerts via email and text is optional when leftover food is available.

 Availability: The notification released will indicate when the food is available until.
 The food is not guaranteed to those who receive the notification.